akcaHalit/Waku-Node/README.md

 <h1 align="center"> Waku </h1>

-> How long will it last?
-No information - Is it rewarding?
-Not clear, it might be.
-I'm not expecting a guaranteed outcome, it's just a small hardware.

-> Why am I setting it up?
-The project is worth joining, it didn't take much of my time, it installs in a few minutes.

 > Here is the Rues Community:
 > Community channels: [Twitter](https://twitter.com/Ruesandora0) - [Announcement](https://t.me/RuesAnnouncement) - [Chat](https://t.me/RuesChat) - [WP](https://whatsapp.com/channel/0029VaBcj7V1dAw1H2KhMk34) - [For Node questions](https://t.me/ruesshare/13003/13004) - [Waku Discord](https://discord.gg/4DBrFfyY)